gerlichlab/scshic_analysis/readme.md

 ### (c)

-The pileup of TAD-centers for Nipbl-degraded sample can be found in the following [notebook](https://github.com/Mittmich/scsHiCanalysis/blob/master/notebooks/TAD_boundary_analysis_Nipbl.ipynb).
-A similar analysis for the Sororin sample can be found [here](https://github.com/Mittmich/scsHiCanalysis/blob/master/notebooks/TAD_boundary_analysis_Sororin.ipynb).
+The pileup of TAD-centers for Nipbl-degraded sample can be found in the following [notebook](https://github.com/Mittmich/scsHiCanalysis/blob/master/notebooks/TAD_boundary_analysis_Nipbl_v2.ipynb).
+A similar analysis for the Sororin sample can be found [here](https://github.com/Mittmich/scsHiCanalysis/blob/master/notebooks/TAD_boundary_analysis_Sororin_v2.ipynb).

 ### (d)

-The obs/expected stack-up calculations can be found in the following notebooks: [WT](https://github.com/Mittmich/scsHiCanalysis/blob/master/notebooks/TAD_analysis_WT.ipynb), [Nipbl](https://github.com/Mittmich/scsHiCanalysis/blob/master/notebooks/TAD_boundary_analysis_Nipbl.ipynb), [Sororin](https://github.com/Mittmich/scsHiCanalysis/blob/master/notebooks/TAD_boundary_analysis_Sororin.ipynb).
+The obs/expected stack-up calculations can be found in the following notebooks: [WT](https://github.com/Mittmich/scsHiCanalysis/blob/master/notebooks/TAD_analysis_WT_2.ipynb), [Nipbl](https://github.com/Mittmich/scsHiCanalysis/blob/master/notebooks/TAD_boundary_analysis_Nipbl_v2.ipynb), [Sororin](https://github.com/Mittmich/scsHiCanalysis/blob/master/notebooks/TAD_boundary_analysis_Sororin_v2.ipynb).

 ### (e)

 The quantification of contact amount at TAD-boundaries for G2 WT samples, G2 Nipbl-degraded samples and G2 Sororin-degraded samples as done in this [notebook](https://github.com/Mittmich/scsHiCanalysis/blob/master/notebooks/Quantify_ICCF_Sororin_WT_Nipbl.ipynb).

+## Extended Data Fig. 1

+### (d)

+The quantification of percentage of cells that is alive upon treatment with different concentrations of 4sT and etoposide for 24h was done in this [notebook](https://github.com/Mittmich/scsHiCanalysis/blob/master/notebooks/Plot_apoptotic_index_timelapse_specific_timepoints.ipynb)

+### (f)

+The quantifiction of normalized (to control) p-gamma-H2A.X signal upon treatment with 4sT and etoposide for 24h was done in this [notebook](https://github.com/Mittmich/scsHiCanalysis/blob/master/notebooks/Plot_phospho_gamma_H2A_exp4750_and_exp4611.ipynb)

+### (i)

+The quantification of doubly labelled reads in scsHi-C samples released into S-Phase for different amounts of time can be found in this [notebook](https://github.com/Mittmich/scsHiCanalysis/blob/master/notebooks/Count_percentage_doubly_labeled_S-Phase-Release.ipynb).

+### (j)

+The quantification of trans-sister contacts in scsHi-C samples generated n G2, prometaphase in the following G1 phase can be found in this [notebook](https://github.com/Mittmich/scsHiCanalysis/blob/master/notebooks/Count_cis_trans_G2_Prometaphase_G1.ipynb).

+## Extended Data Fig. 2

+## (a)

+Mass spec based quantification of 4sT in DNA from cells grown for 5 days in 4sT was done in the following [notebook](https://github.com/Mittmich/scsHiCanalysis/blob/master/notebooks/Plot_exp4572_exp4557.ipynb)

+## (b)

+Quantification of sequencing based incorporation of 4sT was done in the following [notebook](https://github.com/Mittmich/scsHiCanalysis/blob/master/Calculate_relative_mutation_rate.ipynb)

 ## Extended Data Fig. 3